ivan-berlocher/la-lyvanie/manifeste/lifeos-usp-humania.md

 LifeOS is **guided by Lya**.

 Lya is the soul of LifeOS.
-She was born in La Lyvanie — a world of light and metamorphosis.
+She was born in La Lyvania — a world of light and metamorphosis.
 She speaks Humania natively.

 **Lya doesn't watch you.**